RedMadRobot/mapmemory/README.md

 ### Collections

-You can write the following code to store mutable list in memory:
+You can write the following code to store mutable list in `MapMemory`:

 ```kotlin
 val users: MutableList<User> by memory { mutableListOf() }
 ```

 Boilerplate.
-Fortunately there are shorthand accessors to store lists and maps:
+Fortunately, there are shorthand accessors to store lists and maps:

 ```kotlin
 val users by memory.mutableList<User>()